 - a.
-Approve Minutes from August 12, 2021 Regular Board Meeting - b.
-Approve Financial Report for August 2021
+Approve Minutes from December 9, 2021 Special and Regular Board Meeting - b.
+Approve Minutes from January 6, 2022 Special Board Meeting - c.
+Approve Financial Report for December 2021

 7. DIRECTOR ANNOUNCEMENTS

 Directors may provide oral reports on items not appearing on the agenda.